Sunday, 11 June 2023

 Vespa 400 - cute as a button

 In the 1950s the French Defence Ministry commissioned Piaggio to produce a vehicle for military use.
 The result was this the Vespa 150 Troupes Aéroportées.
 About 600 units were produced from 1956 to 1959 and used by the Foreign Legion and French paratroopers.
-It could be parachuted and had a 75mm cannon (without recoil), six rounds of ammunition and two fuel jerrycans, and a small trolley.
+It could be parachuted in and had a 75mm cannon (without recoil), six rounds of ammunition and two fuel jerrycans, and a small trolley.
 It could reach 60 km/h and go 200 km without refueling.

 The Piaggio factory today

-Not just motorbikes
+They made not just motorbikes

 In the mid-30s Piaggio was the first Italian manufacturer of locomotives, electric trains and ordinary carriages to be built entirely of stainless steel.
 In 1937, Piaggio supplied the Calabro-Lucane Railway Company with ten stainless steel electric trains, the first ever mass-produced in Italy.

-Some of the many uses of Vespa vehicles.
-Top L a book shop.
 Top R this cutie was made under licence in Indian for the Indian market

 The variety was amazing